anastasiakiseleva/anastasiyakisialeva.github.io/README.md

 - DITA

 #### Area of responsibility
-- Developing and maintaining user manuals, release notes, documentation for fix packs, and troubleshooting guides for two projects.
+- Developing and maintaining user manuals, release notes, documentation for fix packs, and troubleshooting guides in close collaboration with product managers, developers, and technical support.
 - Communicating with localization team in preparation of documentation for release  in multiple languages.
+- Reviewing the UI texts and error messages for products under my responsibility.
 - Improving and streamlining existing documentation to make it more accessible to users.

 #### My achievements